 Personally, When I look at my old newbie posts I feel awkward.
 Because, my way of expressing, thoughts, language and blogging skills have improved drastically since then.
 So, I'm now feeling the need of updating my old evergreen posts.

 You may think that if you create evergreen content on your blog, you need not include the date stamp on your posts.

 Search engines need to know when exactly your post is updated.
 Blog posts with dates mentioned tend to perform well.
 Make sure that every time you update the post with new information, the modified date is changed.

 Some words about promoting evergreen stuff

-If you are sure that your evergreen posts provide great value over time, don’t let it die under the hoods of your blog.
+If you are sure that your evergreen posts provide great value over time, don't let them die under the hoods of your blog.
 Link to them on your homepage.

 For example, on my blog, I've coded a sidebar widget to showcase the epic evergreen posts on my blog.